Highlights from the Ratings and Financial Report for Bristol-Myers Squibb Company (BMY)

-Bristol-Myers Squibb Company (NYSE:BMY) went down by -1.38% from its latest closing price compared to the recent 1-year high of $80.59.
-The company’s stock price has collected 0.99% of gains in the last five trading sessions.
+Bristol-Myers Squibb Company (NYSE:BMY) went up by 1.59% from its latest closing price compared to the recent 1-year high of $80.59.
+The company’s stock price has collected -0.32% of loss in the last five trading sessions.
 Barron’s reported on 07/27/22 that Bristol Myers Squibb Beats Earnings Estimates, but Shares Fall

 Is It Worth Investing in Bristol-Myers Squibb Company (NYSE :BMY) Right Now?